software-challenge/backend/GUIDELINES.md

 # Overview

-This document captures project development standards as a point of reference.
+This document captures development standards and architecture decisions of this project as a point of reference.

 ## Testing